 - Swollen legs (if lymph nodes are irradiated)

-These side effects will go away once you finish treatment.
+These side effects usually go away once you finish treatment.

 In “chemo,” drugs are used to kill or slow the growth of cervical cancer cells.
 You'll usually get chemo through an IV.